 Safety Equipment is very important

-2. welding helmet (wear a cap turned backwards under the helmet) ,
+2. welding helmet (wear a cap turned backward under the helmet).

 4. face shield and work gloves for grinding and cutting.